Co-opted member of Court Appointments

 Are you looking for a new and exciting opportunity to guide an ambitious, global university?

-The University is looking to appoint co-opted members to join the University's Court and help us achieve our plans.
+The University is looking to appoint a co-opted member to join the University's Court to help us achieve our plans.
 We are seeking people who are motivated by our ambitions and who can bring innovative thought and challenge.

 The Court is the university’s governing body and oversees our strategy and vision.
 You can help us in delivering our Vision and Values - placing these at the heart of everything we do.

 This is a unique opportunity to become a critical friend, provide expert guidance and assist in taking the University forward.
 Ideally, candidates will demonstrate a range of skills and have significant strategic leadership experience gained within large, complex organisations.
-We would particularly welcome applications from those with expertise in Audit and Risk, and Estates.
+We would particularly welcome applications from individuals with at least two years of building and land management expertise, higher education sector knowledge, and wider senior leadership experience.

 If you share our values and can help the University achieve its ambitious goals and deliver positive change, we would be delighted to hear from you.